 The following things need to be included to ensure you are communicating with your guests clearly:

 Name, Date, and Time of the Corporate Event

 A brief explanation of the title of the event.
 You can also include a sentence with a brief event description.
 Be direct and clear with your language.

 Much like an RSVP for any event, you need to gather the names of your invitees and their guests (especially for nametags or customized gifts, marketing materials, etc.).
 You can also use the traditional formal language, “Accepts With Pleasure”/”Declines With Regret”.
 Or simply, accept or decline, given the occasion.
 Your corporate RSVP wording depends on how brief you need to be or the event demands.
 If it’s a less formal event, like a company holiday party or an offsite, then you can feel free to have a little fun with it but you should always be wary of who may be RSVPing to the event.

 You can choose to include selections of lodging for a conference, employee offsite, or reward trip, and/or food for any primary or secondary events.
 Depending on how many sub-events are relevant for your event, this may be too much for a single RSVP.
 However, gathering the info on guest dining preferences and/or their requests for lodging can also help you gather estimates that will be useful for contacting vendors ahead of time.
 We should also mention that it’s become more or less expected that guests will have the opportunity to highlight any allergies and/or dietary restrictions.
-At this point you may find your card getting a little crowded and while less is always more as you don’t want to overwhelm your guests, the reality is that you need to get the requisite information so do your best to strike the right balance.
+At this point you may find your card getting a little crowded.
+While less is always more as you don’t want to overwhelm your guests, the reality is that you need to get the requisite information so do your best to strike the right balance.

 Curious how corporate RSVP card wording differs from other events?
 You can always check out our post on wedding RSVP wording.